 Both sexes are avid blood feeders.
-One copulation renders a female fly fertile for her lifetime, during which she can produce as many as 12 larvae.
-She produces one larva at a time, retaining it within her uterus; after ~10 days, the larva is deposited on loose, sandy soil, where it digs in and begins pupation within 60–90 min.
+One copulation renders a female fly fertile for its lifetime, during which it can produce as many as 12 larvae.
+It produces one larva at a time, retaining it within its uterus; after ~10 days, the larva is deposited on loose, sandy soil, where it digs in and begins pupation within 60–90 minutes.
 This pupation period averages ~35 days, after which the adult emerges.
 Adult flies feed avidly on vertebrate blood approximately every 3 days.

-Tsetse flies serve as the intermediate hosts for several species of trypanosomes that cause fatal diseases of both domestic animals (nagana) and people (African sleeping sickness).
+Tsetse flies serve as the intermediate hosts for several species of trypanosomes that cause fatal diseases of both domestic animals (nagana) and humans (African sleeping sickness).
 Trypanosomes invade the blood, lymph, CSF, and various organs of the body, such as the liver and spleen.
-Nagana, a related complex in cattle caused by Trypanosoma brucei, has occurred throughout enormous areas estimated to be as great as one quarter of the African continent.
+Nagana, a related complex in cattle due to Trypanosoma brucei, has occurred throughout enormous areas estimated to be as great as one quarter of the African continent.
 The disease is fatal to horses, mules, camels, and dogs.
 Cattle, sheep, and goats usually survive, except when parasitized by certain strains.
 Many wild ungulates native to Africa show no evidence of harm.
 (Also see Trypanosomiasis in Animals Trypanosomiasis in Animals read more .)